eclipse-dash/dash-licenses/README.md

 3. Sort the results and remove duplicates; and
 4. Invoke the tool.

+> **Note:** This is a quick workaround and not intended to be a robust or reliable solution.

 Alternatively, use `pipdeptree` to find all of the dependencies in your _virtual environment_, convert them into ClearlyDefined IDs, and pipe the results to the Eclipse Dash License Tool:

 ```